BASED IN ORANGE COUNY, SERVING ALL OF CALIFORNIA

 Our lived experiences determine how we think about things, how we feel about ourselves, and how we respond to the world.

 Whether you’ve been through something that you would consider deeply “traumatic” or not, we have all been through painful life experiences.
 Our minds and bodies will store this information in an attempt to protect us going forward.
 Sometimes this traps us in cycles that sound alarm bells when there is no real threat to our safety.
 This triggers our fight-flight-freeze-fawn response, which ultimately controls how we react in different situations.
-We may need to adjust the sensitivity to our alarm bells so that we can make more logical and sound decisions and have more thoughtful and intentional responses.
+We may need to adjust the sensitivity of our alarm bells so that we can make logical decisions and have thoughtful, intentional responses.

 Trauma is an emotional reaction to a distressing event.